nuonco/nuon/infra/aws/README.md

 ## Setup

 - Install dependencies: `npm ci`
-- Generate modules/providers: `npm run get`
+- Synthesize `npm run synth`

-## Deploy
+## Changing infrastructure

-- `npm run deploy`

-Alternatively, it is sometimes helpful to synthesize and plan/apply independently.
+Terraform cloud is used to run `terraform plan` and `terraform apply` on the synthesized terraform that `cdktf` creates.
+You should _not_ run `cdktf` commands locally, as they can easily delete resources.

 - `npm run synth`
-- `cd cdktf.out/stacks/${STACK} && terraform init && terraform plan`

 # Configuration